YashKalia/Testing-PacMan/assignment-docs/assignment-3-report.md

    Furthermore, there are different ghosts each with different implementations of nextAIMove() which further decreases our controllability and repeatability of the test.
+   For example Clyde moves in a different manner that Inky and thus it would become difficult to simulate induvisually how the different ghosts would move(based on the nextAImove()) if Pacman was next to them.

 For scenario 2.5. it's harder to create system test cases because :